Bears-R-Us/arkouda-njit/README.md

 ```

 The server can be started as specified in the [Arkouda documentation](https://github.com/Bears-R-Us/arkouda#running-arkouda_server-toc).
 To run a simple test file as well as pytests please proceed to the [arachne](arachne/) folder for those instructions.

+### Installing Development Arachne
+If you are interested in installing the development version of Arachne, please follow the same instructions as above, but for `pkg_path` include `/complete/path/to/arkouda-njit/arachne_development/`.

 ## Usage Notes
 ```python